-- Beans are good sources of vitamins, have high iron content and are rich in bioactive compounds such as phytochemicals and antioxidants that may contain anti-cancer properties.
+- Beans are good sources of vitamins, have high iron content and are rich in bioactive compounds, such as phytochemicals and antioxidants, that may contain anti-cancer properties.

-- Protein obtained from beans is significantly less expensive compared to other sources and contribute to food security in multiple ways, such as for the smallholder farmers who consume part of their agricultural produce.
+- Protein obtained from beans is significantly less expensive compared to other sources and contributes to food security in multiple ways, such as for the smallholder farmers who consume part of their agricultural produce.

 - With food waste being one of the main problems related to food security, beans have a long shelf life and can be stored for months without losing their high nutritional value, providing increased food availability between harvests.